TejasMedade/E-Commmerce-Application/README.md

 - **Feedback & Reviews**

    - Endpoint for Adding Feedback (with Image Attachment Option)
-   - Endpoint for Adding Product Reviews and Ratings
+   - Endpoint for Adding and Deleting Product Reviews and Ratings
+   - Endpoint for Sorting Reviews by:
+     - Added Date
+     - Rating

 - **Payment**